opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dcs_instance_v1.md

   For a DCS Redis instance in cluster mode, the cache capacity can be `64`, `128`, `256`, `512` GB.
   Changing this creates a new instance.

-* `access_user` - (Optional) Username used for accessing a DCS instance after password authentication.
-A username starts with a letter, consists of `1` to `64` characters, and supports only letters, digits, and hyphens (-).
-Changing this creates a new instance.

 * `password` - (Required) Indicates the password of an instance.
 An instance password must meet the following complexity requirements: Must be 8 to 32 characters long.
   Must contain at least 3 of the following character types: lowercase letters, uppercase